ssteveminq/retinanet_ros/README.md

 catkin build retinanet_ros
 ```

+- Download pre-trained model to detect tire.

+- Go To the following link: https://drive.google.com/drive/folders/1_XYbRO9vCr21UbtI8nFXSPIuvH-Imk4T?usp=sharing

+- Download the zip file and extract it into a folder called **~/runs/tire-detector/2021-04-22T11.25.25**

 - run the test code
 ```
 rosrun retinanet_ros test.py
 ```

 - You might have to change the topic name for image topic.